kesfrance/TeamForum/README.md

 <li><p>There is a time stamp on every post you made.
 So new posts are placed at the top.
 And every post you edit get promoted to the top so members can see it quickly.</p>
 </li>
 </li>
-<li><p>TeamFurom uses a Markdown down parser called Mistune.
-So you can format your post nicely using Markdown tags.</p>
+<li><p>TeamFurom uses a Markdown down parser called Mistune and you can format your post nicely using Markdown tags.</p>
 </li>
 <li><p>You can access the raw post from a forum in JSON format.
 But you must be logged in first to be able to do this.</p>
 <pre><code>     To access all post: